-Regarding the Mission's configuration, the Council decided that MINUSMA would continue to comprise up to 13,289 military personnel and 1,920 police personnel.81 Lastly, the Council expressed its support for the proposal of the Secretary-General to conduct an internal review of MINUSMA, to be conveyed no later than 13 January 2023.82
+Regarding the Mission's configuration, the Council decided that MINUSMA would continue to comprise up to 13,289 military personnel and 1,920 police personnel.
+Finally, the Council expressed its support to the proposal of the Secretary-General to conduct an internal review of MINUSMA to be conveyed no later than 13 January 2023.